 The trick to thriving with your customer lifecycle orchestration efforts today?

-Understanding the differences between the individualized, customer-centric technique and broader, more abstract journey-based marketing — and onboarding the right martech.
+Understanding the differences between the individualized, customer-centric technique and broader, more abstract journey-based marketing — and onboarding the right tech.

 What is customer lifecycle orchestration?
 The marketing approach, explained